 In this new era of quantum computing, it’s crucial to have robust benchmarks and baselines for large-scale numerical experiments, particularly in the QMLsphere.
 This is where BlueQubit excels.
 BlueQubit uses NVIDIA’s GPU emulators to help its users run large-scale quantum simulations on GPU clusters, offering an unprecedented level of simulation capability.

 At BlueQubit, we are committed to democratizing access to quantum computing resources, enabling researchers, developers, and businesses to explore quantum algorithms and their viability on today’s quantum hardware without the barriers traditionally associated with high-performance quantum simulations.
-Through our managed quantum simulator service, powered by NVIDIA GPUs, we are opening new avenues for innovation and exploration in the quantum computing domain, making the quantum future more accessible than ever before.
+Through our managed quantum computer simulator service, powered by NVIDIA GPUs, we are opening new avenues for innovation and exploration in the quantum computing domain, making the quantum future more accessible than ever before.